logseq/docs/db-version.md

   - MediaObject
     - AudioBook

-On any new tag page that is a parent tag, you can see this hierarchy under the `Children` section.
+On any tag page that is a parent tag, you can see this hierarchy under the `Children` section.

-### Configure a New Tag
+### Configure a Tag

-New tags are configurable from their page.
+Tags are configurable from their page.
 Navigate to their page by using [Search](https://docs.logseq.com/#/page/search) or clicking on their `#` name links.
 On their page, hover over their name to see the rotating triangle icon to the left.
 Click on it to see the tag page's properties.
 Two important properties you'll see for configuring a tag:

-* `Extends`: Use this to allow the new tag to inherit properties from one or more parent tags.
+* `Extends`: Use this to allow the tag to inherit properties from one or more parent tags.
 This defaults to the `Root Tag` which doesn't have any properties.
-* `Tag Properties`: These tag properties are inherited by every node that uses the new tag.
+* `Tag Properties`: These tag properties are inherited by every node that uses the tag.
 Drag one above or below the other to sort them.
 These properties will then display sorted on the tagged node.

 ### Tagged Node

-A tagged node is a page or block that has a new tag.
-A tagged node is also known as an object or a new tag instance.
+A tagged node is a page or block that has a tag.
+A tagged node is also known as an object or a tag instance.
 There are a couple of ways to create tagged nodes:
-* In the current block or page title, type `#` at the end and select a new tag.
+* In the current block or page title, type `#` at the end and select a tag.
-* In [Search](https://docs.logseq.com/#/page/search), type `PAGE #TAG` to create a page named `PAGE` with new tag `TAG`.
+* In [Search](https://docs.logseq.com/#/page/search), type `PAGE #TAG` to create a page named `PAGE` with tag `TAG`.
-* In a block after `[[]]`, type `#` and select a new tag.
+* In a block after `[[]]`, type `#` and select a tag.
 For example `[[block content]]#TAG` links to the block with `block content` and adds `#TAG`.
-For existing references, a new tag is added to the node.
-For new references, a new page is created with the new tag.
+For existing references, a tag is added to the node.
+For new references, a new page is created with the tag.

-A tagged node can have multiple new tags.
+A tagged node can have multiple tags.
 Once a node is tagged it displays all tags' properties as empty off the node in positions configured by each property.
 The only properties that don't display are ones hidden via `Hide by default`.

 A tagged node can have an icon.
 When it does have an icon, it will appear to the left of its name or in a reference.

 ## Tag Based Features

-The features in this section use [new tags](#new-tags).
+The features in this section use [tags](#tags).
 Each of these features have built-in [tables](#tables) (dashboards) to view and manage them on their tag page!

 ### Tasks

 Tasks are improved from the previous version as they more powerful and customizable.
-All tasks are blocks with the built-in new tag `#Task`.
+All tasks are blocks with the built-in tag `#Task`.
 When a task is created it has the properties `Status`, `Priority`, `Deadline` and `Scheduled`.

 #### Create a Task